Patrick Wood

-Patrick James Wood (born 16 September 2002) is an Australian professional soccer player who plays as a striker for A-League club Sydney FC.
+Patrick James Wood (born 16 September 2002) is an Australian professional soccer player who plays as a striker for A-League Men club Newcastle Jets.

 Wood played youth soccer with Collaroy Cromer Strikers, Manly United and Sydney FC Youth before starting his professional career with Sydney FC.
+In 2026, he joined Newcastle Jets on a free transfer.

+Wood is a former Australia youth international, having represented the nation at the U-23 level.

 Early life

 Wood attended St Paul's College, Manly.

 Club career

 Sydney FC

 Wood was called up to Sydney FC's senior squad for the 2020 AFC Champions League.
 He made his unofficial first-team debut ahead of the tournament in a match against the Australian under-23 team in November 2020.

 Wood made his A-League debut against Wellington Phoenix on 2 January, coming off the bench at the 82nd minute mark.
 On 30 January, Wood scored his first A-League goals, the first coming after being on the pitch for 6 minutes, steering his side to a 3–0 victory against Macarthur FC.